farscapian/lnplay.live/README.md

 ## backend development

 You will need to install docker engine locally on your dev machine.
-If you are uncomfortable running any of these scripts on your local machine, you can spin up a VM and do your development from there.
+If you are uncomfortable running any of these scripts on your local machine, you can spin up an Ubuntu 22.04 VM and do your development in there.
 [Here's a script](https://github.com/farscapian/lnplay/blob/tabconf/install.sh) that you can run on an Ubuntu machine that will install docker and get your machine all ready to go.
+You may need to refresh your group membership (newgrp) or restart your computer.

 Before making any commits, do a `git stash`, then `git pull`, `git stash pop` then make your commits, then `git push`.
 Let everyone know you made changes to `tabconf` branch so they can run `git pull`.
 Try to make small commits and only push commits you have tested.